maru7777/one-api/cmd/migrate/README.md

 6. `abilities` - Channel abilities and permissions
 7. `logs` - Usage and system logs
 8. `user_request_costs` - Request cost tracking

+## PostgreSQL Sequence Management

+When migrating **to PostgreSQL** from other databases, the tool automatically handles sequence management:

+- **Problem**: PostgreSQL uses sequences for auto-increment columns, but migrated data retains original ID values while sequences start from 1
+- **Solution**: The tool automatically updates all PostgreSQL sequences to start from the maximum migrated ID value + 1
+- **Tables Handled**: All tables with auto-increment ID columns (users, tokens, channels, options, redemptions, abilities, logs, user_request_costs)
+- **Logging**: Detailed logs show which sequences were updated and their new starting values

+This ensures that new records created after migration will have correct, non-conflicting ID values.

 ## Best Practices